 Inside: Fun activities for teens to do when they are bored.
-Fun activities for teens to do in groups, alone, activities for inside and outside.
+Fun activities for you to do with your teenager.
+Boredom busters for teens to do alone or with friends.
+Activities for inside on a rainy or winter day.

 A bored teen can be a dangerous thing.
 Bored teens need fun activities to keep them out of trouble.
 As a single mom, boredom is one of the things I worried about.
 With only one adult in the home, it becomes more complicated to make sure a bored teen doesn’t turn to the wrong things to keep busy.